yanniboi/party_install_party/README.txt

 Drupal greater than 7.14
 Dependencies:
  - Entity API
- - cTools
+ - CTools
  - Views

 Installation
 ------------

-Install and enable the Party module (and dependencies Entity API, Ctools, Views) using the usual Drupal module download/enable process.
+Install and enable the Party module (and dependencies Entity API, CTools, Views) using the usual Drupal module download/enable process.
 Typically the following Party sub-modules should be enabled: Party Hat, Party Profile, Party User.